Cheyroseflammer/covidDataAnalysis/README.md

 | Montenegro | 628062     | 6/22/2021 | 100104               | 15.93855384                  |
 | Montenegro | 628062     | 6/21/2021 | 100092               | 15.9366432                   |

-## SQL Queries used for each table for visualization
+## SQL Queries used for visualization

 1.)